-CALL-IN REQUEST FOR A MATTER TO BE CALLED-IN BY A SCRUTINY COMMITTEE.
+$\frac{\text{CALL-IN REQUEST FOR A MATTER TO BE CALLED-IN BY A SCRUTINY}}{\text{COMMITTEE}.}$

-I Cou nty Councillor Chaiı of the People Scrutiny Committee.
+TO : The Monitoring Officer.
+I County Councillor Chair of the People Scrutiny Committee.
 YES / NO Place Scrutiny Committee.
-YES / NO We 5 County Councillors being Members of the he People Scrutiny Committee.
-YES / NO L Placer Scrutiny Committee.
-YES / NO est the call in of the decision referred to nittee of which [I am Chair] [We are Me to be reviewed by the e confirm that the matter is one which fal hair] / [We are Members]. lls within the remit of the C Committee of which [I e make this request on the ground(s) foll or Chief Finance Officer (Attached at So the Monitoring Officer (i) that the decision or action is contrary to the policy framework or budget, or falls outside the functions of the Cabinet; and / or (ii) that the Cabinet or decision maker had before reaching its decision; and / or d not followed agreed pro- cedures on consultation (iii) that the Cabinet had not followed, or had failed to take account of, any legal obligations, including regulations or statutory guidance governing the Council's actions, or other guidance adopted by the Council.
-Date: Name 2: Signature:
+YES / NO We 5 County Councillors being Members of the People Scrutiny Committee.
+Place Scrutiny Committee.
+YES / NO YES / NO Request the call in of the decision referred reviewed by the Committee of which [I and I / We confirm that the matter is one which which [I am Chair] / [We are Members]. falls within the remit of the Committee of I / We make this request on the ground(s) following written advice from the Monitoring Officer and / or Chief Finance Officer (Attached at Schedule 2): (i) that the decision or action is contrary to the policy framework or budget, or falls outside the functions of the Cabinet; and / or (ii) that the Cabinet or decision maker had not followed agreed procedures on consultation before reaching its decision; and / or (iii) that the Cabinet had not followed, or had failed to take account of, any legal obligations, including regulations or statutory guidance governing the Council's actions, or other guidance adopted by the Council.
+Date: Name: Signature: